Mike Padden

-Michael John Padden (born November 13, 1946) is an American lawyer and politician from Spokane Valley, Washington.
-He was a member of the Washington State Senate representing Washington's 4th Legislative District.
+Michael John Padden (born November 13, 1946) is an American retired judge and politician from Spokane Valley, Washington.
+He was previously a member of the Washington State Senate representing Washington's 4th Legislative District and a District Court judge for Spokane County.

-Padden is well known as a "faithless elector", a presidential elector who casts his vote for someone other than for whom he has pledged to vote.
-In the 1976 U.S. presidential election, Gerald Ford, the Republican candidate and incumbent, had lost the race to Democrat and former Georgia Governor Jimmy Carter.
-Rather than vote as pledged, for President Ford, Padden instead cast his vote for Ronald Reagan, who had lost the Republican nomination to Ford earlier that year.
+Padden is most well known as the "faithless elector", a presidential elector who casts his vote for someone other than for whom he has pledged to vote.
+During the 1976 United States presidential election, he served as a Republican presidential elector for Washington.
+Though incumbent President Gerald Ford won Washington, Padden made headlines by casting his electoral vote for Ronald Reagan.